vijaybiradar/DevOps-AWS-Interview-QA/Jenkins/Q & A.md

 **4. Automated Build:**
 - Jenkins fetches the latest code from the repository using the Git plugin.
 - Jenkins performs automated builds of the application using build tools like Maven, NPM, or ANT, based on the project's requirements.
+- If the build fails/successful, then the concerned team will be notified.
+- If the build is successful, then Jenkins deploys the build in the test server.

 **5. Automated Testing:**
 - Automated testing, including unit tests, integration tests, and any other relevant tests, is executed as part of the CI pipeline.
+- After testing, Jenkins generates feedback and then notifies the developers about the build and test results.
+- It will continue to check the source code repository for changes made in the source code and the whole process keeps on repeating.
 - Code quality checks are performed using static analysis tools.